OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **4.1** The organiser can choose which payment methods offered by XING (e.g. credit card, direct debit, advance payment, on account, PayPal) they would like to offer participants in order to collect funds via the XING platform.
 Based on the organiser’s selection, XING shall handle the collection of payments made by participants for tickets and manage collected funds in a separate account.
 The organiser hereby grants XING power of attorney to do so.

-**4.2** XING shall generally transfer the amounts collected in Section 4.1 less the fee to be paid to XING in Section 3.4 within fourteen (14) days of the event taking place.
+**4.2** XING shall generally transfer the amounts collected in Section 4.1 less the fee to be paid to XING in Section 3.4 by the 10th day of the following month.
 XING in particular reserves the right to deviate from this stipulation and retain event proceeds for longer periods of time if there is a suspicion of misuse.
 The amounts to be forwarded shall be transferred to the bank account the organiser entered on the XING Websites.
 Once said amounts have been transferred, XING shall be deemed to have fulfilled its contractual obligations.
 XING reserves the right to pay out amounts for recurring events before they are held.
 The organiser is not, however, entitled to demand this.
 XING shall not accept any liability for fees incurred due to payments being returned because the organiser supplied incorrect bank account details.
 To this end, XING reserves the right to bill the organiser for such fees.
 Transfers to account holders outside of the European Economic and Monetary Union (EMU) may be subject to currency conversion fluctuations and bank charges upon receipt of payment.
 The organiser shall bear the cost of such fluctuations and such charges, not XING.

 **4.3** The organiser is aware of the risk that participants are able to reverse payments with certain payment methods (e.g. direct debit or credit card) and that they bear sole responsibility for this risk.
 Reverse payments that occur following payment to the organiser as set out in Section 4.2 will be billed to the organiser plus a charge at the rate set out in the current valid price list.